 - The County has established and is actively utilizing a CIP fund focused at constructing missing links and repairing non-compliant ADA sidewalks and will be working in the Carroll Manor, White Rock, and Braddock Heights subdivisions. - Libertytown Sidewalk Feasibility Study from Town Park, School and portions of MD 75 MDOT SHA completed a study to assess sidewalk connections through this area.
 Findings were released in 2022 and the project has been funded for 30% design to assess the best alternatives and identify stormwater mitigation concepts.
-Additional funding is needed to continue design through the district office. - Old National Pike and MD 75 The Town of New Market would like to investigate the feasibility of the installation of pedestrian facilities at and along the intersection.
+Additional funding is needed to continue design through the district office.

+• Old National Pike and MD 75 - The Town of New Market would like to investigate the feasibility of the installation of pedestrian facilities at and along the intersection.
 The roads are under the jurisdiction of the County and MDOT SHA.
+These improvements may be coordinated with Developer required intersection improvements.